fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Do you learn a new language every year. ?

+> Hi Fredrik, been listening for you for quite some time now and I really appriciate the time and effort you do.
+Huge help for people like me in the start of my career.
+I have a question, got offered an position at my current internship(digital agency).
+My role as an intern is .NET developer.
+I am currently studying a higher vocational education(.NET utvecklare, Stockholm).
+The agency offered me this offer with the clause that I learn Wordpress too as they really need Wordpress developers, so I will have a mix of .NET and WP work.
+I have no problems learning WP and I think it might be fun since I enjoy webdev.
+My question is will this hurt my career long term as a .NET developer?
+Or should I just take it and roll with it just to get my "foot in the door" since im a junior dev?

+> ok Fredrick What do you think about companies seeing their devs as a cost centre?

+> How do you practice backend skills?

 > Hi Frefrik!
 I am working for the company on the implementation of a new ERP system for more than 2 years now.
 My job is mainly to migrate data between the old and new system.
 I also worked on a few modifications of the new system where I had the opportunity to program business logic and UX a bit.
 Apart from that, I maintain the old system and support the users.
 I briefly deal with everything that the current situation requires (Excel, SSRS, System integrations, Windows etc.)
 The main reason why I was tempted to take this job was the information about the knowledge of C # in the requirements.
 I thought it was a great opportunity to deepen my programming knowledge.
 Unfortunately, the reality is disappointing, and so I have a few questions that may become the topic of a podcast series.
 BTW I like them very much!